Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Redemption.md

 titles: Request, Response
 -->

-Example of a charge payload request.
+Example of a charges payload request.

 ```json
 {